dhrumildalwadi/raydium-liquidity-pool/README.md

 ### Step 6: Create AMM Pool

 Now that we have our openbook market id, we can proceed to create our liquidity pool.
-You need to update the base token and quote token data and update the value of openbook market id in `createAmmPool.js`.

-Update and run the `createAmmPool` script using Node.js:
+You need to run the `createAmmPool` script and it will add ammId inside pool.json file.

 ```
 node scripts/createAmmPool.js